ddgrey/jooble_abtest_posthoc_report/README.md

-# Post-A/B test analysis for ML job ranking algorithm
+# Post-A/B test analysis for ML job ranking (Jooble-like aggregator)

 ### **Idea**:
 1. To generate a [realistic dataset](jooble_ml_ab_test_data_generated.rar) for a performed A/B-test related to *testing a new ML-based job ranking algorithm vs. basic one* with following metrics: